wejs/docs/docs/features/cli.md

 > We.js cli is a util tool for manage and develop your we.js project

-To see all commands after install we clie tip `we` in your terninal
+To see all commands after install we cli tip `we` in your terninal

 ## Installation